paul-szczepanek/lethe/SKIM manual.md

                 so the value of QUEUE is available to you if you need it.
 - `[<QUICK>]` - like CALLS, executes every turn but is used to print the quick menu.
-It should not contain logic as it will only get executed if the quickmenu exists in the reader.
+It should not contain logic as it will only get executed if the quick menu exists in the reader.
                 Values here don't need to be in NOUNS to remain clickable.

 CALLS will not get executed on the turn it is added as it needs to happen